-There are plenty of benefits to taking a staycation for families and couples, as a budget-friendly way to enjoy holiday vibes at home!
+There are plenty of benefits to taking a staycation for families and couples, as a budget-friendly way to enjoy holiday vibes even while you stay at home!

 If you want to know how to make the most of a staycation with your family, consider the following guide that will have your kids laughing all “staycation’ long—all without leaving your home.

 Choosing a Staycation

 Why not ask your kids what they might want to do for a staycation?

 Ask them if there are any specific countries or themes they would be interested in recreating for the staycation.
 This can help you springboard towards more unique staycation ideas.